JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Stage 1 - Cryopreservation

 Genetic instability accumulates in cells that are continually cultured.
 Therefore, cell lines should be frozen and stored, or “banked down”, as soon as possible after receipt.
-This ensures that cell stocks are as genetically as close as possible to the source material and reduces risk of contamination.
+This ensures that cell stocks are as genetically close as possible to the source material and reduces the risk of contamination.
 Cells should be frozen in a controlled manner (ideally at a rate of 1°C per minute) in the presence of cryoprotective agents (such as DMSO) to prevent the formation of ice crystals within the cells and a resulting loss in viability of the culture.

-Note: our cell lines arrive frozen in cryoprotectant and should be immediately stored in liquid Nitrogen upon receipt.
+Note: our cell lines arrive frozen in cryoprotectant and should be immediately stored in liquid nitrogen upon receipt.

 Materials required